Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 Pincher's Pro Tip

 Always check your policy's cancellation terms before switching insurers.
-Your declarations page or policy booklet will specify whether a short-rate penalty applies and how it's calculated.
+Your declarations page or policy booklet will specify whether a short-rate penalty applies, whether it's a percentage or flat fee, and how it's calculated.

 Trusted by Thousands